Frameworks and Tools

 Modeling Tools

 PVM: This is a novel visual and persistent RESTful tool for creating modular and hierarchical component models.
+It supports integrated structural and behavioral (PDEVS statecharts) models.
 The tool separates while synchronizing the complementary visual and persistent models.
-Models can be independently and visually explored at multiple hierarchy levels and stored in MongoDB.
-The tool displays the structural metrics for any component at any level in its hierarchy.
+Models can be independently and visually explored at multiple structural and behavioral hierarchy levels and stored in MongoDB.
+The tool displays the structural and behavioral metrics for any component at any level in its hierarchy.

 OSATE-DEVS: An integrated open source framework supporting hybrid AADL and DEVS modeling and simulation for embedded and cyber-physical systems (CPS).
 This framework has a DEVS Annex which is integrated with OSATE, a framework for development of embedded software systems using AADL (Architecture Analysis and Design Language).